-A few days after the six Bay Area counties issued the mandate to shelter-in-place, my NextDoor community mobilized to find ways to support each other.
-A few people started yard-based neighborhood pantries stocked with food and other personal care items, others offered to run errands for their elderly and disabled neighbors (within days, almost a hundred people had signed up to shop, pick up meds, cut grass, and do other chores for those who need help), and there were those who gave away N95 masks and homemade masks.
-Some people in the community also posted poems to log their days and cope with the anxiety and uncertainty brought on by self-isolation, unemployment or other pandemic concerns.
-Around that time, I was in the process of curating poems on “Sheltering” from poets from across the US and around the world.
-I suggested to my NextDoor neighbors that we create a community poem for our frontliners, and for every line that will be submitted, a dollar will be donated to the San Mateo County Health Foundation’s COVID-19 support for San Mateo County hospitals and clinics.
-As of April 10th, I received a total of 125 lines from people from all around the county, which I had put together into this poem, with much gratitude to everyone involved in the project.
+A few days after the six Bay Area counties issued the mandate to shelter-in-place, neighbors mobilized to find ways to support each other.
+A few people started yard-based pantries stocked with food and other personal care items, others offered to run errands for the homebound, and there were those who gave away N95 masks and homemade masks.
+Around that time, I was in the process of curating poems on “Sheltering” as a way to cope with the anxiety and uncertainty brought on by self-isolation and other pandemic concerns.
+I decided to launch a call for contributions to a community poem where for every line that would be submitted, a dollar would be donated to the San Mateo County Health Foundation’s COVID-19 support for San Mateo County hospitals and clinics.
+As of April 10th, I received a total of 125 lines from people from all around the county, which I had organized into this poem.

 Love in the Time of COVID-19